-AUBURN UNIVERSITY, Ala. – Twenty-five Alabama 4-H members were recently selected as the 2019–2020 State 4-H Ambassadors.
-These individuals will represent the organization statewide while collaborating with Alabama Cooperative Extension System faculty to plan and facilitate 4-H events throughout the club year.
+AUBURN UNIVERSITY, Ala. – Thirty-one Alabama 4-H members were recently selected as the 2020–2021 state 4-H ambassadors.
+These individuals will represent the organization statewide while assisting with virtual 4-H clubs and youth council meetings throughout the club year.

-Joy Scott, an Alabama Extension 4-H specialist, serves as one of the advisors of the state 4-H ambassadors.
-She said that she is looking forward to seeing the outstanding leadership and citizenship skills this year’s ambassadors will bring.
+Joy Scott, an Alabama Extension 4-H specialist, serves as one of the ambassador advisors.
+She said she is looking forward to seeing the outstanding leadership and citizenship skills the ambassadors will bring again this year.

-Serving as a state 4-H ambassador provides additional skills development in leadership, public presentation, citizenship, community service, public relations and also team building.
+Serving as a state 4-H ambassador provides additional skills development in leadership, citizenship, public relations and also team building.

 - Abigail Lee, Covington County